privacy-scaling-explorations/pse.dev/articles/lattice-based-proof-systems.md

 Quantum computers leverage the principles of quantum mechanics to perform calculations exponentially faster than classical computers in certain cases.
 Two algorithms, in particular, pose significant threats:

-- [Shor’s Algorithm](https://en.wikipedia.org/wiki/Shor%27s_algorithm): Efficiently solves integer factorization and discrete logarithm problems, which are the basis of widely used cryptographic protocols like RSA, DSA, and Diffie-Hellman.
+- [Shor's Algorithm](https://en.wikipedia.org/wiki/Shor%27s_algorithm): Efficiently solves integer factorization and discrete logarithm problems, which are the basis of widely used cryptographic protocols like RSA, DSA, and Diffie-Hellman.
-- [Grover’s Algorithm](https://en.wikipedia.org/wiki/Grover%27s_algorithm): Reduces the security of symmetric-key algorithms by effectively halving the key length (e.g., a 128-bit AES key would offer only 64 bits of security against Grover’s algorithm).
+- [Grover's Algorithm](https://en.wikipedia.org/wiki/Grover%27s_algorithm): Reduces the security of symmetric-key algorithms by effectively halving the key length (e.g., a 128-bit AES key would offer only 64 bits of security against Grover's algorithm).

-If large-scale, fault-tolerant quantum computers become practical, many of today’s encryption, digital signature, and key exchange protocols would be rendered insecure.
+If large-scale, fault-tolerant quantum computers become practical, many of today's encryption, digital signature, and key exchange protocols would be rendered insecure.

 Lattice-based cryptography is a promising area within modern cryptography.
 It is likely the most versatile and performant subfield of PQC.
 For example, the folding scheme [LatticeFold](https://eprint.iacr.org/2024/257.pdf) is believed to be as efficient as the fastest traditional elliptic curve-based folding schemes.